HealthSamurai/documentation/modules-1/smartbox/how-to-guides/pass-inferno-visual-inspection-and-attestation.md

 ## 9.10.10 Health IT developer confirms the Health IT module does not cache the JWK Set received via a TLS-protected URL for longer than the cache-control header received by an application indicates

 It is an attestation.
-You should state Smartbox never caches `JWK` sets it receives during the token validations.
+You should state Smartbox (Aidbox) caches `JWK` sets it receives during the token validations.
+Cached JWK lives for 5 minutes then it is deleted.

 ## 9.10.11 Health IT developer demonstrates support for the Patient Demographics Suffix USCDI v1 element